bjatkin/golf-examples/README.md

 ### BLOOD TODO
 ---
-* Add well and aditional tree to the sprite sheet
 * Add demon enemy final boss
 * Use pallet swaps to go from day to night
 * Creppy story told though small conversations with the old man at the church
 * Maybe do celest hair on the character (should be bold red color)
 * Make red blood that you collect as enemies die
-* Use ECS (actors system, ui system, dialouge system etc.)

 ### BIBI DUCK TODO
 ---